vmware/terraform-provider-nsxt/website/docs/r/logical_port.html.markdown

 # nsxt_logical_port

-Provides a resource to configure Logical Port (LP) on NSX-T Manager.
+This resource provides a resource to configure a logical port on a logical switch in the NSX system.
+Like physical switches a logical switch can have one or more ports which can be connected to virtual machines or logical routers.

 ## Example Usage